DanielOaks/drawref-backend/PLANNING.md

 ## API

+### Upload API
+The Upload API lets admins upload images, which returns temporary image IDs, which should then be provided in image upload/creation calls on the User API.

+- `/image` `POST`: Upload an image.
+- `/bulk/image` `POST`: Upload multiple images.

+### User API
-The API lets you create and edit categories, upload images, and favourite images.
+The User API lets you create and edit categories, upload images, and favourite images.

 - Authentication
   - ...
 SSO login via OAuth? ...